 We walked around a little more after dinner and popped into a bar with some live music.
 But, it was another early night.

 We left Tuesday morning, but not before stopping in at Hominy Grill for breakfast before we hit the road.
-Hominy Grill is known for their southern flare.
+Since Hominy Grill is known for their southern flare, I had to get a biscuit.
 I went with egg, cheese and bacon on a biscuit and Ed went with the sweeter french toast option, served with ICE CREAM.
 Needless to say, we left Charleston with happy and full bellies.

 I’m so glad we took a babymoon trip.
 I get that it may not be for everyone.
 But, personally, it was just what I needed.
 I love to travel and explore local eats, and I know we won’t be able to do that for a long time once the baby comes.
 It was a great last trip to enjoy, without thinking about work.
 February has been packed with work and side freelance projects, so this trip was a perfect getaway before the hectic.